-A person desiring to join the WEC Internship Program should: Be a follower of Jesus, Be willing to learn and serve, Have a sincere desire to explore and prepare for long-term cross-cultural ministry and Be 18 years or older
+A person desiring to join the WEC Internship Program should be: a follower of Jesus, willing to learn and serve, have a sincere desire to explore and prepare for long-term cross-cultural ministry and 18 years or older

 The aims of the Internship Program are: